AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-06-18-kmeans-trick.md

 Much better.
 With this example, you can see that we can use KMeans as a way to do dimensionality reduction.
 Neat.

 So far so good.
-But the piece de resistance is yet to be showed.
+But the piece de resistance is yet to be shown.

 # The second trick

 > __*K-Means can be used as a substitute for the kernel trick*__

 You heard me right.
-You can, for example define _more_ centroids for the K-Means algorithm to fit than there are features, much more.
+You can, for example, define _more_ centroids for the K-Means algorithm to fit than there are features, much more.

 ```python
 # imports from the example above